-In this section, we give an overview of the Fe1 and Fe11 line selection and line data which have been used to derive the final metallicity values listed in Tab.
+In this Section, we give an overview of the Fe I and Fe II line selection and line data which were used to derive the final metallicity values listed in Tab.
 3. Only the lines which remained after the selection process described in Sect.
 6 were considered.
-We determined which lines were used in common for each of the groups defined in Section 6.2 and refer these as the "golden lines".
+We determined which lines were used in common for each of the groups defined in Section 6.2 and refer to these as the "golden lines".
 We found that there were significant differences in line selection between individual methods within several star groups, and thus the group definitions were somewhat expanded as explained below.
-The unique lists of 171 Fe1 and 13 Fe11 lines occurring in any of the groups can be found in Tables 4 and 5, respectively.
+The unique lists of 171 Fe I and 13 Fe II lines occurring in any of the groups can be found in Tables 4 and 5, respectively.
 The tables give the most relevant atomic data.
 For the lines identified for each individual group, we give the minimum and maximum standard deviations of the average line abundances, and the minimum and maximum number of abundances averaged for each line in the respective column.

 The metal-poor stars (Sect.
-6.2.1) were divided into dwarfs (HD 84937, HD 140283) and giants (HD 122563) and designated "MPD" and "MPG", respectively, in Tables 4 and 5.
+6.2.1) were divided into dwarfs (HD84937, HD140283) and giants (HD122563) and designated

+"MPD" and "MPG", respectively, in Tables 4 and 5.
 As can be seen in the tables, the number of golden lines is considerably larger for the metal-poor giant (56 Fe I and 4 Fe II lines) than for metal-poor dwarfs (17 Fe I and 1 Fe II lines).
 15 of the MPD Fe I lines are contained in the MPG list, while the single Fe II line common to the MPDs is different from the MPG Fe II lines.
 For the two MPDs, the standard deviations of the abundances are rather similar for all lines.

 The group of FG dwarfs (Sect.
-6.2.2) contains four stars for which the Fe1 line selection differs from the others.
+6.2.2) contains four stars for which the Fe I line selection differs from the others.
 This subgroup is designated "FGDb" in Tab.
-4 and comprises $\eta$ Boo, HD22879, HD49933, and Procyon.
+4 and comprises η Boo, HD22879, HD49933, and Procyon.
 The remaining stars listed in Sect.
 6.2.2 are designated "FGDa".
-In general, the metallicity of the stars in the FGDb group is based on fewer Fe1 lines than those in FGDa (see Tab.
+In general, the metallicity of the stars in the FGDb group is based on fewer Fe I lines than those in FGDa (see Tab.
 3).
-However, the number of golden Fe I lines is similar for FGDa and FGDb (79 and 74, respectively), with 51 lines in common between the two sub-groups.
-The four stars in FGDb differ from those in FGDa in various respects, which reduce the number of useful lines: HD49933 and Procyon have the highest effective temperatures, HD49933 and $\eta$ Boo have the largest vsin i, and HD22879 is a moderately metal-poor star.
+However, the number of golden Fe i lines is similar for FGDa and FGDb (79 and 74, respectively), with 51 lines in common between the two sub-groups.
+The four stars in FGDb differ from those in FGDa in various respects, which reduce the number of useful lines: HD49933 and Procyon have the highest effective temperatures, HD49933 and η Boo have the largest vsin i, and HD22879 is a moderately metal-poor star.
 The Fe II line lists are more homogeneous, resulting in six golden lines for all stars, with two exceptions as noted in Tab.
 5 (column "FGD").
 For the FG dwarfs, the abundance dispersions show a large variation from star to star.
-A more detailed investigation for the FGDa group shows that for Fe I lines the lowest minimum values are mostly due to the stars $\beta$ Hyi, and the highest maximum values to $\beta$ Vir.
-For most other stars and most Fe I lines the dispersion is around 0.06 dex.
+A more detailed investigation for the FGDa group shows that for Fe I lines the lowest minimum values are mostly due to the star β Hyi, and the highest maximum values to β Vir.
+For most other stars and most Fe i lines the dispersion is around 0.06 dex.
 In the FGDb group, Procyon and HD22879 have the minimum dispersion for half of the Fe I lines each (and HD49933 for seven lines).
-The maximum dispersion is mostly due to $\eta$ Boo (61 lines), and sometimes to HD49933 or Procyon (12 and 1 lines, respectively).
+The maximum dispersion is mostly due to η Boo (61 lines), and sometimes to HD49933 or Procyon (12 and 1 lines, respectively).
 The mode of the dispersion for FGDs is about 0.04 dex for all Fe II lines.